ezrazka/Wordle-Solver/README.md

 Play the classic New York Times Wordle web game offline through a Pygame interface, along with a list of top suggestions for what to guess.
 ![Demo Screenshot](assets/images/demo-screenshot.png)

 The goal of Wordle is to guess the hidden five-letter word within six guesses.
-In this clone the answer is chosen from a bank of 14855 words as seen from [this github repository](https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93).
+In this clone the answer is chosen from a bank of 14855 words as seen from [this GitHub gist](https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93).
 The list consists of case-insensitive five-letter words made up of English letters.
 Similarly, the list of five-letter valid guesses is taken from the same dictionary.

 In Wordle, you receive feedback for each letter in every guess you make.
 Green - The letter is in the correct position of the hidden word